omyllymaki/shifting-peaks/README.md

 Measured signal contains always noise and errors which affect to accuracy of our estimates.
 In general, random amplitude noise (y-axis noise) is handled well by NNLS.
-However, in some cases, we also have error in x-axis (time, channel, pixels, wavelength, ...) and it is not random by nature (peaks are shifting).
+However, in some cases, we also have error in x-axis (time, channel, pixels, wavelength, ...) and it is not random by nature.
+In other words, observed peaks and shapes shift from one sample to other.
 This kind of error source will produce major inaccuracy to our output, especially if signal shapes are narrow.

 This project implements model based correction method to handle x-axis errors.
 This kind of approach works well when x-axis errors follow some model that is known or can be approximated.
 In this project,